felipebrsk/felipebrsk/README.md

 ## Hi!
 My name is Felipe.
 Nice to meet u! :wave:

 - Today: studying php frameworks, docker and aws services in depth. :metal:
-- Looking for: Backend or Fullstack work as Junior Dev with PHP. :slightly_smiling_face:

 <div>
   <a href="https://github.com/felipebrsk">